Numerical viscosity and resistivity in MHD turbulence simulations: Methods

 In the ideal-MHD case, $\nu$ and $\eta$ are set to zero in the equations above, i.e., the respective dissipation terms are not included.
 However, as discussed in the introduction, numerical dissipation is always present, because the system of equations is solved in a discretised way, i.e., here on a numerical grid with $N^3$ grid cells.
 These cells have a finite spacing, which gives rise to numerical viscosity and resistivity.
 However, the numerical dissipation in grid-based codes has a similar effect as to what is mathematically described by the physical dissipation terms in Eqs.~(\ref{eq:mom_eq}) and (\ref{eq:B_rate}), i.e., $\nabla\cdot(2\nu\rho\textbf{S})$ and $\eta\nabla^2\textbf{B}$, however, with effective values of $\nu$ and $\eta$ that depend on $N$.
 Therefore, throughout our study, $\nu$ and $\eta$ refer to the numerical viscosity and resistivity, respectively, unless otherwise stated.

-We solve Eqs.~(\ref{eq:dens_rate})--(\ref{eq:B_div}) with a modified version of the {\fontfamily{qcr}\selectfont FLASH} code on a uniformly discretised, triply-periodic, 3D grid with a box size length of $L$, for 6~numerical resolutions (total number of grid cells $N^3$), with $N=72$, 144, 288, 576, 1152 and 2304, by utilising the HLL5R, 5-wave, approximate Riemann solver \citep{bouchut2007multiwave,bouchut2010multiwave,2011JCoPh.230.3331W}.
+We solve Eqs.~(\ref{eq:dens_rate})--(\ref{eq:B_div}) with a modified version of the {\fontfamily{qcr}\selectfont FLASH} code on a uniformly discretised, triply-periodic, 3D grid with a box size length of $L$, for 6~numerical resolutions (total number of grid cells $N^3$), with $N=144$, 288, 576, 1152 and 2304, by utilising the HLL5R, 5-wave, approximate Riemann solver \citep{bouchut2007multiwave,bouchut2010multiwave,2011JCoPh.230.3331W}.
+This scheme is 2nd-order accurate in space and time, and uses an approximate Riemann solver, which has been compared to the more widely known Roe and HLLE Riemann solvers \citep{2011JCoPh.230.3331W}.